-Heritage offers about 20 AP courses, most of which are intended for juniors or seniors only.
+Heritage offers 18 AP courses, most of which are intended for juniors or seniors only.
 At HCS, all students in AP courses are required to take AP exams, but we consistently score well above state and national averages (see chart below).
 About 65% of Heritage graduates take at least one AP course during their high school career.

 - Calculus AB

 - Computer Science A